Testosterone Therapy Side Effects vs Benefits Overview

 Testosterone can be taken as an injection, a topical cream, as a tab under the tongue, or can be improved by increasing natural production with medications such as HCG.
 Testosterone cypionate is given by injection into the buttock or thigh muscle as directed by your doctor, usually once to twice weekly.
 Do not inject this medication into a vein (pulling back on the plunger before injecting to make sure no blood comes into the syringe will help prevent this).
 Your dosage is based on your medical condition, testosterone blood levels, and response to therapy.

-If you are giving this medication to yourself at home, we will review proper use in the clinic and if you have any questions or concerns it is important to contact us as soon as possible.
+No, however, If you are giving this medication to yourself at home, we will review proper use in the clinic and if you have any questions or concerns it is important to contact us as soon as possible.
 Always check the vial of testosterone for particles or color change before each use.
 If particles or color changes occur, do not use and contact us.
 All needles should be disposed of in a “sharps” container that can be purchased at and returned to most pharmacies (ie Rite Aid).
 Unused medication should be disposed of properly (contact us for instructions).

 Use this medication regularly in order to get the most benefit from it.
 To help you remember, use a calendar to mark the days you will receive an injection.
 We always give a dosing schedule to each patient but if you have any questions be sure to contact us.

 What if I decide not to take it anymore?